TonicBoomerKewl/pixel-gun-3d-console-client/README.md

-# Pixel Gun 3D Console Client Made By TonicBoomerKewl#8349!
+# Pixel Gun 3D Console Client!
+### By: TonicBoomerKewl#8349!
-- For Playing & Modding Pixel Gun 3D from the Command Line.
+- For Playing & Modding Pixel Gun 3D from The Command Line.

 # Features:
-- Most Features You can Dream Of are Included!
+- Most Features You Can Dream Of Are Included!
-- Not All Features are Included Below, as I Don't Want to Type 100+ Lines.
-- Use the Help Command for a Full List of Commands.
+- Not All Features Are Included Below; Use the Help Command for a Full List of Commands.
-- **[Basic Features:]**
+### **Basic Features:**
 - Edit Every In-Game Currency,
 - Unlock Most Things in Armory,
 - Edit Your Player's Level,